jekrch/plantyJ/README.md

 - **Identity & Notes:** The primary names (`commonName`, `fullName`, `shortCode`), user-provided descriptions, and attached tags.
 - **Photo Timeline:** A scrollable chronological history of all other photos of that specific plant.
 - **Zone Context:** The physical location (`zoneName`) and a visual list of other distinct plants currently sharing that zone.
 - **Species Overview:** A description pulled from Wikipedia.
 - **Vernacular Names:** Alternative common names pulled from the GBIF API.
 - **Taxonomic Lineage:** The full hierarchical classification (Kingdom down to Species).
-Each rank is interactive, allowing you to filter the gallery by that rank or expand it to see sibling plants in your garden that share the same classification.
+Each rank is interactive — click to filter the gallery by that taxon or jump to it in the Tree View.
 - **Native Range:** Geographic origin data pulled from POWO.
 - **BioCLIP Prediction:** The AI-generated species identification and confidence score, including a logic check that flags whether the visual prediction matches, shares a genus with, or contradicts the manually recorded species.
-- **External Sources:** Direct links to the API records (GBIF, POWO, Wikipedia) used to enrich the data.
+- **External Sources:** Direct links to source records — GBIF, POWO, Wikipedia, iNaturalist, Wikidata, and NatureServe (conservation status).

 ## Sort modes